Morgan County Soil and Water Conservation District

-The 2020 Stewardship theme “Where Would We BEE Without Pollinators?” must be included on the front side of each poster submission to be eligible for the national poster contest.
+The 2021 Stewardship theme “Healthy Forests, Healthy Communities” must be included on the front side of each poster submission to be eligible for the national poster contest.

 Although younger students will most likely receive help in planning from parents or teachers, we encourage each student to do their own work.
 Note: Entries with student handwriting and coloring will score better than those designed, drawn, and colored by adult assistance.

 Poster Contest entries are reviewed based on the following criteria: